The 5-year rule in Economics

 Criterion C

 Failure to follow the five-year rule will limit the grade in this criterion to a maximum of three.
-Given that this criteria is marked out of 12, then a ceiling of 3/12 is particularly prohibitive.
+Given that this criterion is marked out of 12, then a ceiling of 3/12 is particularly prohibitive.
 If the topic or research question is deemed inappropriate for the subject in which the essay is registered, no more than three marks can be awarded for this criterion.
 This applies to economics essays that breach the five-year rule.

 Overall